 So, how do you attain the title of President of a startup society?
 The same way you attain the title of CEO of a startup company.
-You create a new company12 and assign yourself that title.
+You create a new company and assign yourself that title.
 You use it when introducing yourself.
 You LARP it into reality.
-Just as the CEO of a single-person startup LARPs it into reality by building a business strong enough to hire people that report to them as chief executive, 11 See the longevity societies of Bryan Johnson and Vitalia.

-12 You can incorporate a company in Delaware, but you can also now incorporate onchain organizations in places like Wyoming and the Marshall Islands, using tools like Aragon and otoco.io. the President of a single-person startup society LARPs it into reality by building enough of a following online to get netizens to digitally vote for them (and then physically follow them) as community leader.
+Just as the CEO of a single-person startup LARPs it into reality by building a business strong enough to hire people that report to them as chief executive, the President of a single-person startup society LARPs it into reality by building enough of a following online to get netizens to digitally vote for them (and then physically follow them) as community leader.

 For the President, this is really no different than running for mayor or governor - you're just doing it online.
-And for the netizen, it's really no different than accepting digital moderation of an online forum - you're just doing it offline.
+And for the netizen, it's really no different than accepting digital moderation of an online forum -you're just doing it offline.